hmcontroller/ControlDemonstrator/README.md

 # ControlDemonstrator

-Control Demonstrator is used to measure and regulate something/anything
+The Control Demonstrator is used to measure and regulate.